sahiljagtap08/sahiljagtap08/README.md

 ###  current project highlights

-- 🧠 **Petal** — From natural language to automated workflows - see how Petal transforms your words into working automation. *no bullshit*. → [trypetal.dev](https://trypetal.dev)
+- 🧠 **Airstitch** — From natural language to automated workflows - see how Airstitch transforms your words into working automation. *no bullshit*. → [airstitch.ai](https://airstitch.ai)

 ---